-The 2010 prevalence of total hip arthroplasties in the United States population was 0.8 percent, increasing with age to 1.5 percent at sixty years and 5.9 percent by ninety years of age.3 There were an estimated 2.5 million individuals with a total hip arthroplasty in 2010, and the demand for primary hip arthroplasties is estimated to grow by 174 percent between 2005 and 2030.4 Currently, there is a high degree of variability in hip arthroplasty treatment, offering an opportunity to improve the quality of care and cost savings.
+The 2010 prevalence of total hip arthroplasties in the United States population was 0.8%, increasing with age to 1.5% at 60 years and 5.9% by 90 years of age.3 There were an estimated 2.5 million individuals with a total hip arthroplasty in 2010, and the demand for primary hip arthroplasties is estimated to grow by 174% between 2005 and 2030.4 Currently, there is a high degree of variability in hip arthroplasty treatment, offering an opportunity to improve the quality of care and cost savings.
 Opportunities for improvement for elective primary hip arthroplasty include appropriate use of institutional post-acute care (e.g., having patients receive post-procedure treatment in a home health or outpatient therapy setting), improving adherence to correct treatment guidelines, and increasing the use of optimal surgical techniques.

-The Elective Primary Hip Arthroplasty episode-based cost measure was recommended for development by an expert clinician committee-the Musculoskeletal Disease Management - Non-Spine Clinical Subcommittee-because of its high impact in terms of patient population and Medicare spending, and the opportunity for incentivizing cost-effective, high-
+The Elective Primary Hip Arthroplasty episode-based cost measure was selected for development based on input from an expert clinician committee-the Musculoskeletal Disease Management - Non-Spine Clinical Subcommittee-because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
+Based on the initial recommendations from the Clinical

 1 Claim payments are standardized to account for differences in Medicare payments for the same service(s) across Medicare providers.
 Payment standardized costs remove the effect of differences in Medicare payment among health care providers that are the result of differences in regional health care provider expenses measured by hospital wage indexes and geographic price cost indexes (GPCIs) or other payment adjustments such as those for teaching hospitals.
-For more information, please refer to the "CMS Price (Payment) Standardization - Besics" and "CMS Price (Payment) Standardization - Detailed Methods" documents posted on the Payment Standardization QualityNet webpage. (https://www.qualitynet.org/inpatient/measures/payment-standardization)
+For more information, please refer to the "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Basics" and "CMS Part A and Part B Price (Payment) Standardization - Detailed Methods" documents posted on the CMS Price (Payment) Standardization Overview page. (https://resdac.org/articles/cms-price-payment-standardization-overview).
 2 Cost is defined by allowed amounts on Medicare claims data, which include both Medicare trust fund payments and any applicable beneficiary deductible and coinsurance amounts.
-Claims data from Medicare Parts A and B are used to construct the episode-based cost measures.